Open-Attestation/documentation-website/docs/verifiable-document/document-template.md

 };
 ```

-In the above document data, you see three root objects:
+In the above OA document, you will see three root objects:

-### 1. \$template
+### 1. `$template`

 The `$template` key to describe the template name used to render this display.

-`$template.type` will always take the value of `EMBEDDED_RENDERER` for documents rendered in this manner.
+It should have the following keys:

-`$template.name` is the name of the template used to render a given OA document.
+- `$template.name` is the name of the template used to render a given OA document.
 This allows a single document renderer to render for multiple types of OA documents; each with a different template name.

+- `$template.type` will always take the value of `EMBEDDED_RENDERER` for documents rendered in this manner.

+- `$template.url` will be the remote URL where your OA decentralized renderer resides.
+For now, we set it to `https://localhost:3000` but we will change this value later on in the [Deploying Document Renderer](#deploying-document-renderer) section.

-### 2. name
+### 2. `name`

 The `name` key is a compulsory key to describe the type of OA document.
-In this case, we are creating a `OpenAttestation Tutorial Certificate of Completion`.
+In this case, we are creating an `OpenAttestation Tutorial Certificate of Completion`.

-### 3. recipient
+### 3. `recipient`

-OA documents do not have strict data structure and allows issuers of documents to define their own data schema.
+OA documents do not have a strict data structure and allows issuers of documents to define their own data schema.
 The `recipient` object is a user-defined object that describes who the certificate is conferred to.
 In this case, you may replace `John Doe` with your name.

-In the next section, you will learn more about the OA document schema and how you may defined your own data structure, but for now, we will stick to this simple document data.
+In the next section, you will learn more about the OA document schema and how you may define your own data structure.
+For this guide, we will stick to this simple document.

-### Registering the COC template
+### Registering the COC template with `TemplateRegistry`

 `src/templates/index.tsx` is a file containing the configuration of all the templates available in this renderer.